global/internet-monitor/README.md

 ## What

 This is a personal project with a simple goal of monitoring my internet provider performance: lantency and download/upload speed.
+Also, it is an opportunity to connect multiple technologies together and deliver an observability framework comprising of alerting, monitoring and logging (tracing will come later).

 ## Why